 This relates to UK visa delay reasons and delays in processing 2020.
 And discusses UK visa processing delay for priority, spouse settlement, tourist, business and family visit visa, Tier 2 work, Tier 4 student, leave to remain (extension and switching) and ILR.
-Accordingly, the post tries to explains: Why UK Visa Getting Delayed?
+Accordingly, the post tries to explain: Why UK Visa Getting Delayed?